-- 6.1 The Government needs to provide a better mechanism for small business to be able to access to finance - 6.2 Extend collaboration with existing networks to enhance the support provided to small and new exporters. - 6.3 Implement a small business lens over compliance activity to genuinely understand the impact on small business.
+- 6.1.
+The Government needs to provide access to finance for small business. - 6.2.
+Extend collaboration with existing networks to enhance the support provided to small and new exporters. - 6.3.
+Implement a small business lens over compliance activity to genuinely understand the impact on small business.

-Small business play a foundational role in New Zealand's economy, with around 550,000 Small business collectively employing 29.3% of the entire workforce.
-However, Small business are particularly vulnerable to the state of the economy, weather-related events, and global uncertainty.
-All these challenges impact their confidence and ability to do business.
-In the current environment, the two major issues concerning Small business are compliance costs and rising crimes in all its forms.
+SMEs play a foundational role in New Zealand's economy, with 97% of businesses in New Zealand employing fewer than 20 staff.
+These businesses are particularly vulnerable to the state of the economy, disruption events, and global uncertainty.
+All these challenges impact their confidence and the increasing cost of doing business.
+In the current environment, the three major issues concerning SMEs are compliance costs, access to finance, and rising crime.